hashicorp/vault/website/source/docs/install/upgrade-to-0.6.1.html.md

 With the addition of of the new [AppRole backend](https://www.vaultproject.io/docs/auth/approle.html), App-ID is deprecated.
-There are no plans to remove it, but we encourage using AppRole whenever possible, as it offers enhanced functionality and can accommodate many more types of authentication paradigms.
+There are no current plans to remove it, but we encourage using AppRole whenever possible, as it offers enhanced functionality and can accommodate many more types of authentication paradigms.
+App-ID will receive security-related fixes only.